Help shape the use of genomic information in adult population healthcare

 How we use your answers:

-• RAND Europe will combine everyone's answers to understand what primary and community care professionals think about integrating genomics into practice
+• RAND Europe will combine everyone's answers to understand what healthcare professionals think about integrating genomics into routine adult healthcare practice

 • RAND Europe will write up the findings, alongside findings from other parts of the wider research programme, into a report for Genomics England